 Jin received his BS from Virginia Tech with a major in Psychology and a minor in Biology, and his PhD in Developmental Psychology from UCLA.
 He is interested in cognitive development in infants, specifically face perception, language, memory, sleep patterns, and visual perception more broadly.
 In addition he also plans to study infant brain development as a means to examine the basic brain-behavior links used in the early years of life to learn about the world.

 Lauren received her B.S. in Biological Sciences and Psychology from Carnegie Mellon University in May 2009.
-She is currently a fifth-year PhD student in the Developmental Psychology program at UCLA.
+She is currently a sixth-year PhD student in the Developmental Psychology program at UCLA.
 Her research interest is infants' cognitive and perceptual development.
 Prior to coming to UCLA, Lauren's research focused on animacy, categorization, and causal perception.
 At UCLA her research focuses on her interest in how developing motor abilities affect cognitive and perceptual development.

 Elizabeth received her B.A. in Psychology in 2010 from UC Santa Cruz.
-She is currently a fifth year doctoral student in Developmental Psychology at UCLA.
+She is currently a sixth year doctoral student in Developmental Psychology at UCLA.
 She is interested in understanding the mechanisms that underlie infants' and toddlers' learning and memory abilities.
 Her research in the Baby Lab focuses on how infants learn object labels in the face of changing context.
 She uses eye-tracking methodology to understand how children’s visual attention supports learning and memory.

-Natsuki is a third-year doctoral student in Developmental Psychology at UCLA.
+Natsuki is a fourth-year doctoral student in Developmental Psychology at UCLA.
 She received her B.A. in Psychology and Gender Studies in 2010 from Indiana University.
 Her research generally examines language and conceptual learning in children and students.
 In the Baby Lab, her research focuses on how students' looking behaviors relate to their math learning.

-Christina Schonberg is a second-year Ph.D. student in the Developmental Psychology program at UCLA.
+Christina Schonberg is a third-year Ph.D. student in the Developmental Psychology program at UCLA.
 She graduated in 2011 from Northwestern University with a B.A. in Psychology.
 Her research interests include language and cognitive development in young children, with a focus on the effects of being monolingual or bi-/multilingual.
 In the Baby Lab, Christina is investigating the role that language exposure plays in infants' cognitive and perceptual development.

-Tawny is a first-year graduate student in the Developmental Psychology program at UCLA.
+Tawny is a second-year graduate student in the Developmental Psychology program at UCLA.
 She received her bachelor's degree in Psychology in 2011 from UC Berkeley.
 Prior to UCLA, she completed a research fellowship in developmental neuroscience at the Marcus Autism Center and used eye-tracking methods to investigate visual social attention in children with autism spectrum disorders.
 Tawny's research at UCLA will focus on her interest in how early visual behaviors support social and cognitive development.

 Lauren Krogh Slone